Enjoy Your Salad Bar Every Day!

 SanDi Coast Café is a new concept in service and menu choices introduced for the 2009-10 school year.
 It offers a wide variety of choices to encourage students to have a healthy breakfast and lunch.
 Read more.

-San Diego Unified School District partners with the City of San Diego Park and Recreation Department to bring the US Department of Agriculture's "Seamless Summer Feeding Option" to local children during the Spring intersession.
+San Diego Unified School District partners with the City of San Diego Park and Recreation Department and Community Organiztions to bring the US Department of Agriculture's "Seamless Summer Feeding Option" to local children during the summer.
 Read more.

 Farm to School